Property Taxes & Special Assessments

 The First Dollar Credit was new with tax year 2008.
 Unlike the lottery credit, property owners who are eligible will receive the credit on their bill automatically without any forms to sign or applications to submit.
 To be eligible, the property (otherwise known as the "parcel") must have an improvement.
 If you have an amount listed in the box labeled "Ass'd Value Improvements" in the upper left part of your tax bill, you qualify for the credit.
 The amount of the credit will be the same for all parcels within the same school district as long as the value of the improvements meets a small threshold amount.
 The credit is divided among the four installments.

 Property owners can receive a lottery and gaming credit on their primary residence.
 The credit must be applied for.
 To be eligible to receive the credit you must complete an application form (see Wisconsin Dept of Revenue).
-During the months of December and January, return the completed application to the city treasurer.
+During the months from December through July, return the completed application to the city treasurer.
 All other times the application should be returned to the Dane County Treasurer.
 Please remember two restrictions:

 - You may only claim the lottery credit on one property—your primary residence.